 If you have been a part of the project management paradigm for a day or a decade, then you are familiar with the Agile Methodology.
-It is the methodology that is well known and respected in management circles.
+It is a methodology that is well-known and respected in management circles.

-In the past, we have talked a lot about Agile and its benefits and such.
-In this article, we will talk about the Agile manifesto meaning, the principles submerged in the ocean of Agile, and what are the specific values that make the Agile manifesto what it is.
+In the past, we have talked a lot about Agile and its benefits.
+In this article, we will talk about the Agile manifesto meaning, the principles submerged in the ocean of Agile, and the specific values that make the Agile manifesto what it is.

-If you have been a part of the development cycle for a while now, then you would know that the older development methodologies that surrounded the market were extremely slow-paced.
+If you have been a part of the development cycle for a while now, you would know that the older development methodologies surrounding the market were slow-paced.

-This became such a problem that when the service or the application was ready to be deployed, the initial business requirements would have been changed so many times that the initial purpose of developing that service or product would be no longer fulfilled.
+This became such a problem that when the service or the application was ready to be deployed, the initial business requirements would have been changed so often that the initial purpose of developing that service or product would no longer be fulfilled.

 This slow pace that was becoming a hurdle in the development process was a very big problem for all of the products depending on that process.
 To resolve this issue, many leaders from all over the market joined hands to find a solution that would pave the way for future development processes.

-That solution was the Agile manifesto that was described in the form of 12 principles and 4 core values.
+That solution came out in the form of Agile manifesto principles that were described in the form of 12 principles and 4 core values.
 These values and principles were properly defined and put into practice to make sure that all of the practitioners of the methodology understand what the manifesto is.

 The Manifesto states that: